geaz/simplyRetro-Z5/README.md

 - 1x 2500 mAh LiPo ([like this one](https://www.ebay.de/itm/LiPo-Akku-Lithium-Ion-Polymer-Batterie-3-7V-2500mAh-JST-PH-Connector-ZB07008/283213408497?ssPageName=STRK%3AMEBIDX%3AIT&_trksid=p2057872.m2749.l2649))
 - [Stripboard](https://www.amazon.com/ST3U-StripBoard-3U-Uncut-Strips-Sided/dp/B00C9NXP94/ref=sr_1_1?__mk_de_DE=%C3%85M%C3%85%C5%BD%C3%95%C3%91&keywords=stripboard&qid=1559770029&s=gateway&sr=8-1) (if you want to use the same circuits as me for the battery monitoring and safe shutdown)
 - Some M3x8mm screws (Mounts and Shell), M2.5x4mm screws (Electronics) and one M2.5x8mm screw (Top screw on the bottom shell, has to be smaller to get it fit)
+- Wire :)

 ## Build
+This chapter should help you to build the Z5.
+If you are missing something, or think it could be phrased better, you are free to create a *Pull Request* on Github.
+This way, together we can create a guide which is easy to understand!
+I will always keep the description on Thingiverse in sync to the *Readme* on Github.

+Again, please be aware, that you should have basic soldering skills and you should be able to understand basic circuits.

 I hope you got all you parts.
 Now it is time to assemble the Z5.
-Again, please be aware, that you should have basic soldering skills and you should be able to understand basic circuits.

 ### Buttons
 This part is easy.
 Take all your printed button mounts and insert the *Adafruit SoftButtons* into them.
 It should be a tight fit.
 Use a pliers, if necessary and bend on of the four button pins to prevent it to fell out from the mount.
 Insert the printed DPad and buttons into the upper shell and screw the populated button mounts on top. **On the DPad please leave the upper right screw and on the button mount the upper left screw.
 These holes will be used to fasten the bottom half of the shell.** The *Shoulder Buttons* and *Shoulder Button Mounts* will be inserted into the shell before it gets closed.